 Everyone has their favorite recipe for chocolate chip cookies.
 It can be really hard to even consider trying another recipe because this kind of cookie is more than a cookie: it’s wrapped up in family memories and family members.
 Maybe you have made your grandma’s chocolate chip recipe or maybe it is your mother’s or father’s or something you found in a cookbook decades ago.

-“Really, your recipe for chocolate chip cookies is the best cookie recipe ever?”
-To that I say, “Absolutely!” little Indiana and family are cookie connoisseurs.
+You might be wondering if my recipe for chocolate chip cookies is the best cookie recipe ever.
+To that, I say, “Absolutely!”

 Recipe for Chocolate Chip Cookies